 As a cognitive neuroscientist I am specialized in neuroimaging in a multidisciplinary field of human decision-making, cognitive control, and computational psychiatry.
 I make use of behavioral paradigms and neuroimaging techniques including MRI and EEG, and combine these with computational models of brain and behavior.

-I am Assistant Professor at the department of Cognitive Psychology, Leiden University, where I study neural and functional mechanisms of metacontrol.
-I teach and coordinate BSc / MSc education on the brain, cognition, and decision-making at the Institute of Psychology Leiden University, and I chair/coordinate the multidisciplinary minor Brain and Cognition.
+I am Associate Professor at the department of Cognitive Psychology, Leiden University, where I study neural and functional mechanisms of behavioral control and biases.
+I am teaching coordinator of the department.
+My teaching focuses on neurocognition and critical thinking in several BSc / MSc courses at the Institute of Psychology Leiden University.
+I also chair the multidisciplinary minor Brain and Cognition.

 I am a strong (open) science advocate and in this role I have organized the Dutch March For Science in 2017, and currently chair the Stand Up For Science movement in The Netherlands.
 I am a co-founder of the Open Science Community Leiden, and organize multiple symposia, workshops and other meetings on open and reliable science and scholarship.